Y0U5F/CTRL-EXAM/README.md

 The project is organized into two main modules: `ExaminationSystem-Database` for the core database scripts and documentation, and `ExaminationSystem-Docker` for containerization.

-## 📂 Project Structure

-The project is organized into a clean, modular structure to separate documentation from the SQL source code.
-The SQL scripts are numbered to indicate the correct execution order.

 ```text
 CRTL-TEST/
 ├── 📁 ExaminationSystem-Database/